 Mynatt Insurance Agency: The Vacant Dwelling Insurance You Need

-What Types of Property Need Vacant Property Insurance?
+What Types of Florida Properties Need Vacant Property Insurance?

 Homes, rental properties, and business buildings can be unoccupied for several reasons.
-The previous homeowner might have been evicted, for instance, and the property might be sitting empty while it awaits a new buyer or lessee.
+For instance, the previous homeowner might have been evicted, and the property might be sitting empty while it awaits a new buyer or lessee.

 Or maybe a home’s current owner has already moved into a new home but hasn’t yet sold the old house.
 Perhaps a business owner has invested in extensive upgrades to their building, requiring it to be unoccupied during the renovations.
 Maybe a military member stationed overseas owns a home in the US that sits empty most of the year.
 Or maybe an apartment unit is empty while awaiting a new tenant.

 Standard Home Insurance & the Owner-Occupied Provision

 Standard home insurance policies are written under the stipulation that the insured property be “owner-occupied.”
 This means the person or at least one of the persons paying the mortgage and the insurance premiums must actually live in the building year-round.

 Generally speaking, most home insurance policies will contain certain exclusions that start to apply after a home has been unoccupied for more than 30 days.
 In some cases, a home insurance policy might be completely voided for insufficient owner occupancy.

 Insurance policies for business and rental property typically include provisions requiring some form of occupancy, too.
 These work similarly to those found in home insurance.

 Vacant Dwelling Insurance: Designed for the Unique Risks of Vacant Property